CilantroStudio/tono/README.md

-# Tono.sh
+# Tono

-Tono.sh is a python framework for building autonomous AI agents.
-It is built on the adapter design pattern, which should allow for easy integration of the various AI models and other tools.
+Tono is a framework for building autonomous AI agents.

+## Contributing

+We are passionate about supporting contributors of all levels of experience and would love to see you get involved in the project.
+See the [contributing guide](/contributing.md) to get started.

+## License

+Tono is licensed under the [MIT License](/LICENSE).